 The Personal Representatives of the deceased have a legal duty to locate all beneficiaries entitled to inherit, and if they cannot locate a beneficiary themselves then the law allows for reasonable costs to be incurred by the estate to try and locate any missing beneficiary.
 Genealogists can be required and fees can quickly ascend, depleting the estate for all beneficiaries.

-When I meet with clients to sign their Wills, I give them examples of events which should trigger them to think about updating their Wills in the future, including the above examples.
+When we meet with clients to sign their Wills, we give them examples of events which should trigger them to think about updating their Wills in the future, including the above examples.
 Often people aren’t aware that their Will should be treated as more of a working document than a final one.

 If you have any questions about changes to your Will, or think that you may need to update it on reflection, then please do not hesitate to get in touch via firstname.lastname@example.org with any initial questions.
 The Private Client department is always happy to help as far as we can.